-The GPWA Collection is an umbrella collection incorporating works and material of a literary or artistic nature relating to Gloucestershire.
+The Gloucestershire Poets, Writers and Artists Collection (GPWA) is an umbrella collection incorporating works and material of a literary or artistic nature relating to Gloucestershire.

 Dymock Poets Special Collection

 On the north-west borders of Gloucestershire, in the years immediately prior to the outbreak of the First World War, a literary community was formed which came to represent a significant development in the modern poetic tradition.